We may earn money or products from the companies mentioned in this post.

 This step will help you figure out how to deal with your money in a way that should hopefully cause fewer arguments.
 If you don’t already know you need to figure out what each if your values are and where you need to adjust your budget and finances to fit them more comfortably

-To understand more check out What Are the Four Life Values?
-For me, it is very important to me that my child or future children don’t go without and I will try to do what I can always to budget in more family activities and things for my daughter.
+Trying to figure out your values is a great place to start.
+It is very important to me that my child or future children don’t go without and I will try to do what I can always to budget in more family activities and things for my daughter.
 For some others, the value may be to be able to stay home and homeschool their children so figuring out how to survive on one income would be a priority.

 By establishing what matters to you and to them you can work on figuring out how to make a plan for your finances where you both win.
 It is also helpful just to see why certain money issues come up and usually, those issues are attached to a value.
 Such as wanting to feel secure or supported.